 Cats: An Ethereum case study

-According to its profile, Jaguar has unique “cattributes” and is a “Gen 8” cat, or an 8th generation cat.
+According to its profile, Jaguar has unique “cattributes” and is a “Gen 8” cat, or an eighth-generation cat.
 Jaguar has parents, who themselves had parents — all the way back to Gen 0.
 Ownership of these digital cats is tracked via the Ethereum blockchain, and pre-defined smart contracts determine each cat’s unique “genetic and physical” characteristics and allow for buying, selling, and breeding.

 Why does Ethereum matter?

-Today, instead of doing that or building their own blockchains from scratch, developers can use the EVM to create their own decentralized applications — like CryptoKitties.
+Today, instead of doing that or building their own blockchains from scratch, developers can use Ethereum to create their own decentralized applications — like CryptoKitties.
 While somewhat silly, CryptoKitties underscored exactly how Ethereum works — the game is entirely decentralized, and everyone knows the owner of each digital cat.

 What are some issues with Ethereum?